All Episodes

 Okay, so what do we do?

-Well, we come up with these bastardized ways of of dealing uh with the problem.
+Well, we come up with these bastardized ways of dealing with the problem.

-The the the only the only reasonable thing to do is to remember the word illegal means something and stop this massive inflow, uh primarily on the southern border, and then deal with the problem that we have now as it exists.
+The only reasonable thing to do is to remember the word illegal means something and stop this massive inflow, primarily on the southern border, and then deal with the problem that we have now as it exists.

 Liberals have nothing but old, worn-out, failed ideas like Marxism.

-You can't find anywhere in the world it succeeds, but yet on every college campus, it rules the day.
+You can't find anywhere in the world that succeeds, but yet on every college campus, it rules the day.

 In journalism school, it rules the day.